cyberark/conjur/apidocs/src/host_factory.md

      | jq .
 ```

-Note: `curl` will automatically encode your `POST` body if you
+Note 1: `curl` will automatically encode your `POST` body if you use the
-use the `--data-urlencode` option.
-If your HTTP/REST client doesn't
+`--data-urlencode` option.
+If your HTTP/REST client doesn't support this
-support this feature, you can [do it yourself][mdn-urlencode].
+feature, you can [do it yourself][mdn-urlencode].

+Note 2: in this example, the two provided addresses are logical OR-ed together
+and apply to both tokens.
+If you wanted each token to have a *different* CIDR
+restriction, you would make two API calls each with `count=1`.

 [mdn-urlencode]: https://developer.mozilla.org/en-US/docs/Glossary/percent-encoding